arirangz/bookeo_mvc_dummy_en/README.md

 * Manage a new "genre" table (e.g., adventure, crime, horror, etc.).
 It should be possible to associate multiple genres with a single book.
 * Ability to filter books by category
 * Ability to perform a search on a book title (single keyword)
-* Ability to perform a search on a book title using multiple keywords
-    * This can be done in a single query (requires modifying the index of the `title` field)